mjahan11/-Twitter-Analysis-Dashboard/README.md

  6 - Which 10 tweets received the most URL clicks?

+ In the month of June, 10 tweets received the highest number of URL clicks.

  ![image](https://github.com/user-attachments/assets/8c9259b3-e54e-4993-8d19-b382a281f9d9)

  7- How many tweets were sent during the weekday?

+ In the month of June, here is a list of tweets that were posted during the weekdays.

  ![image](https://github.com/user-attachments/assets/ca434330-73b9-4461-bfc0-026f6a3ce28d)

  8- How are media views and media engagement trending?

+ Media views and media engagement trends in the month of June.

  ![image](https://github.com/user-attachments/assets/5eaff518-979f-4373-859a-8a46a62a349b)

  9- What is the current trend in engagement versus media engagement?

+ Comparison of the current trend in engagement versus media engagement for the month of June.

  ![image](https://github.com/user-attachments/assets/27cbf7b9-fd85-43b5-977d-f247025476e6)